 - If you are thinking about removing the paneling, consider that it may have originally been put up to cover damaged walls!

-Stage a spare room as a bedroom
+Stage a basement room as a guest bedroom

 The designer of this basement bedroom decided to focus on presenting a feeling intimacy and coziness.
 Dark neutral colors invite pleasant sleep.
 Photo by decoist.com